Loumiakas/debian_ansible/README.md

 ## Provisioning with Vagrant

-Symbolically link the directory, so it can be accessed from the guest VM:
+Symbolically link the directory, so it could accessed from the guest VM:
 ```ruby
 config.vm.synced_folder ".", "/vagrant"
 config.vm.synced_folder "<PATH_TO_THIS_REPOSITORY>", "/vm_setup"